A few tips to remember if by chance you see a police officer take out the handcuffs and you’re sure they’ll be going around your wrists any second.

 If the police are around asking you questions, then you need to carefully consider how you answer them.
 Being courteous and friendly is never a bad idea, especially if you are guilty.
 Doing so could help you get charged with a less serious offence, while being difficult won’t help your situation at all.

 If you are guilty, then you need to provide police with the information that they have a right to – your name, address, phone number, etc… – and then say that you want to see your lawyer.
-A good criminal lawyer will know the processes involved and will be able to help you get the best out of your situation.
+The Criminal Lawyers with a wealth of knowledge and experience will know the processes involved and will be able to help you get the best out of your situation.

 Copyright 2017 - BGS Law : Expert Legal Advice